 A little about me …

 In my practice, I work with individuals seeking personal insight, relief from anxiety or depression, and a variety of mental health concerns.
-I also work with couples and other relationships in whatever forms they take.
+I also work with couples and other relationships in their many forms.
 My training included two years at Haight Ashbury Psychological Services (or "HAPS," where I served as President of the Board of Directors for 3 years) and UCSF Alliance Health Project (AHP, where I also work as a psychotherapist).
 I'm glad to have the opportunity to bring my work into a private practice setting.
 I have many years of experience with the LGBTQ+ community, and I continue my work as part of the AHP Gender Team to provide services for trans and gender-expansive clients as well as others.
+At AHP, I also specialize in working with Long-Term HIV survivors over 50.
 I have presented at conferences and organizational meetings about cultural humility and working with gender issues, and am a Gender Specialist as defined by Gaylesta, the Psychotherapist Association for Gender and Sexual Diversity.

 My therapy style is integrative, working with each client to create a treatment plan that fits their specific needs.
 I have experience with evidence-based, brief and time-limited methods including Solutions-Focused, CBT and ACT techniques.
 I work with substance use issues from a harm-reduction perspective.
 I also incorporate elements of narrative, feminist, and interpersonal therapy.

 I have extensive group experience, having facilitated groups at AHP and other agencies for over 20 years.
 Recently, I presented to the California Counseling Association about group therapy, and I also presented at two other conferences on the "Creative Arts for Active Substance Users" group I co-facilitate.
-And I worked as a guest lecturer at California School of Professional Psychology in a graduate-level Group Psychotherapy class, and also taught the experiential lab for that class.
+I was a guest lecturer at California School of Professional Psychology in a graduate-level Group Psychotherapy class, and taught the experiential lab for that class.

 My undergraduate education began at UCLA, and (after some studies in Burma) I received a Bachelors in Humanities and Psychology from New College of California.
 I received my Masters in Clinical Counseling from the California School of Professional Psychology.